hirosystems/docs/clarinet-test-contract.md

             anchor-block-only: true
 ```

 As you can see from the example above, Clarinet will remap the external contract to our Devnet address.
-In addition Clarinet will
+In addition, Clarinet will
 also create a copy of it in the folder `requirements`

 ## Deploy contracts to Devnet / Testnet / Mainnet